mintproject/model-catalog-python-api-client/docs/advanced_model.md

 We found 2 models.

 !!! warning
-    We are displaying only the id and description in a table for visualization purposes.
-The real output is a JSON.
+    For readibility purposes, we are displaying the id and description in the table below.
+The real output is a JSON file which contains a full description of the model.

 | Property    | Value                                                                                                                                                                                                                                                                                             |
 |-------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|